Need for speed: Chase cars safeguard U-2 “Dragon Lady”

-A U-2 “Dragon Lady” ascends the skies at Osan Air Base, Republic of Korea, August 12, 2020.
-In order to achieve flight, U-2’s are trailed by chase car drivers that mobilize at high speeds to safeguard the aircraft by radioing altitude and runway alignments during take-offs and landings.
+Airmen attached to the 5th Reconnaissance Squadron suit up a 5th RS U-2 “Dragon Lady” pilot prior to a launch at Osan Air Base, Republic of Korea, August 12, 2020.
+U-2 pilots are donned a pressurized flight suit by physiological support technicians to ensure their safety during high-altitude flight missions.
 (U.S. Air Force photo by Senior Airman Noah Sudolcan)

 |Date Taken: